ejhessing/ibillionaire/README.md

 	input a number 0 ~ 15
 	other parameters will quit
 ### Start
-  - python ETF_trading_system
+  - python ETF_trading_system.py

 # Issue
-	RE not get the Portfolio Value
+	1. RE not get the Portfolio Value yet
-	the portfolio percentage does not match at all, but it is designer's problem, and the difference is small (about 1%), I won't
+	2. the portfolio percentage does not match, but it is designer's problem, I can't fix